Contents

 Federal, state, and local governments issue bonds to finance public projects like roads, bridges, schools, and infrastructure improvements.
 These bonds are often backed by the government’s taxing authority, making them relatively safe investments.

 Corporations issue bonds to raise capital for various purposes, including business expansion, mergers and acquisitions, and debt refinancing.
-Specific assets, such as real estate or equipment, can secure corporate bonds.
+Specific assets like real estate or equipment can secure corporate bonds.
 Alternatively, they can be unsecured, relying solely on the creditworthiness of the issuing company.

 Municipal governments issue bonds to finance public projects within their jurisdictions, such as water and sewer systems, public transportation, and education.
 Municipal bonds often offer tax advantages to investors, making them attractive to those seeking tax-efficient income.